Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Magnon-mediated current drag

-We now present characteristic results for the local and nonlocal spin-Hall magnetoresistance effect, using parameters for a Pt$|$YIG$|$Pt-trilayer.
+We now present characteristic numerical estimates for the local and nonlocal spin-Hall magnetoresistance effect, using material and device parameters for a Pt$|$YIG$|$Pt-trilayer.
 (We regard the ferrimagnet yttrium iron garnet (YIG) as ferromagnetic.)
 The material and device parameters used are summarized in Tabs.\ \ref{tab:materialparameters} and \ref{tab:derivedparameters}.
-In Fig.\ \ref{fig:spin_impedances} we show (the absolute value of) the transverse impedances $Z_{{\rm FN}\perp}$ and $Z_{{\rm F}\perp}^{\infty}$ as a function of frequency, as well as (the absolute values of) the eigenvalues of the longitudinal impedances ${\cal Z}_{{\rm N}}$, ${\cal Z}_{{\rm FN}\parallel}$ and ${\cal Z}_{{\rm F}\parallel}^{\infty}$, using the parameters from Tabs.\ \ref{tab:materialparameters} and \ref{tab:derivedparameters}.
-We assume equal properties for the two normal metal layers and for the two interfaces.
-The dimensionless coefficients $s_{ji}(\omega)$, $s'_{ji}(\omega)$, and $s''_{ji}(\omega)$, which each describe a contribution to the local and nonlocal conductivities with a different characteristic magnetization dependence, are shown in Figs.~\ref{fig:s11} and \ref{fig:s21}.
+We assume equal thickness $d_{{\rm N}1} = d_{{\rm N}2}$ for the two Pt layers.
+The dimensionless coefficients $s_{\ib\ia}(\omega)$, $s'_{\ib\ia}(\omega)$, and $s''_{\ib\ia}(\omega)$, which each describe a contribution to the local and nonlocal conductivities with a different characteristic magnetization dependence, are shown in Figs.~\ref{fig:s11} and \ref{fig:s21} as a function of the driving frequency $\omega$.
+The frequency dependence of the longitudinal response is dominated by the two lengths $l_{m}(\omega)$, $m=1,2$, for magnon spin and energy relaxation, which are the two eigenvalues of the $2 \times 2$ matrix $\Lambda(\omega)$, see Eq.~(\ref{eq:capitallambda}).
+The frequency dependence of these two relaxation lengths is shown separately in Fig.~\ref{fig:LambdaEig}.

+One of the key features of the spin-Hall magnetoresistance effect is that the electrical conductivity depends on the direction of the magnetization in F, see Eqs.~\eqref{eq:sigmaxx} and \eqref{eq:sigmayx}.
+Specifically, both $\sigma^{xx}_{\ib\ia}$ and $\sigma^{yx}_{\ib\ia}$ show a characteristic sine-like behavior with respect to the angle $\theta$ between the magnetization direction and the $y$-axis.
+While $\sigma^{yx}_{\ib\ia}$ changes sign as a function of the magnetization direction, the correction to the local conductivities $\sigma^{xx}_{11}$ and $\sigma^{xx}_{22}$ are strictly positive for zero frequency.
+In the zero-frequency limit, the nonlocal conductivities $\sigma^{xx}_{12}$ and $\sigma^{xx}_{21}$ are negative, except for a magnetization in the $xz$ plane, for which $\sigma^{xx}_{12} = \sigma^{xx}_{21}$ vanishes.
+Hence, the nonlocal response of the N$|$F$|$N trilayer is such that it can act as a pure spin valve, being able to switch the nonlocal response on and off, if it is possible to rotate the magnetization into and out of the $xz$ plane, {\em e.g.}, via an external magnetic field.

 { }

 { }